 "I am grateful to see The Washington Post supporting Seung Min Kim.
 I hope this pattern continues and other outlets do the same for staffers who share their stories," Alison Turkos, multiple rape survivor, activist, and writer, tells Refinery29.
 "However, The Washington Post must name and repair the harm they caused Felicia Sonmez.
 We cannot value one survivor story over another.
 We must lift up and value all survivor experiences.
 The world cannot value survivor-victim silence over our safety."

 When one in five women and one in 71 men experience an attempted or completed rape in their lifetime, chances are high that every newsroom in this country has women — and men — who identify as either victims or survivors.
-To hold the trauma inflicted upon them by others against them does not just stifle them professionally, but continues to allow reporting of sexual assault to de-centre the victim and perpetuate a culture of silence, shame, and stigma.
+To hold the trauma inflicted upon them by others against them does not just stifle them professionally, but continues to allow reporting of sexual assault to de-center the victim and perpetuate a culture of silence, shame, and stigma.
 Furthermore, it stops survivors from being able to do what many of us couldn't or chose not to do for ourselves: help bring stories of gender-based violence out from the shadows and into the light of day.